Willow flycatcher: Taxonomy

-Willow flycatcher feed on insects, and common hoverflies Syritta pipiens have been found in their fecal samples.

 Subspecies

 The subspecies are best distinguished from each other by their songs.
 In addition, the four subspecies have significant genetic differences based on mitochondrial DNA analysis.
 Their winter ranges have been elucidated using mitochondrial DNA genetic studies of 172 birds sampled in winter combined with plumage coloration and morphological differences.

 The four subspecies of the willow flycatcher are:

-E. t. brewsteri – Little willow flycatcher
+E. t. brewsteri Oberholser, 1918 – Little willow flycatcher

-The little willow flycatcher (E.t. brewsteri) is the Pacific slope subspecies of the willow flycatcher.
+The little willow flycatcher (E.t. brewsteri) is the Pacific Slope subspecies of the willow flycatcher.
 Described by Oberholser in 1918, it breeds in California from Tulare County north along the western side of the Sierra Nevada, and in Oregon and Washington west of the Cascade range.

-E.t. adastus
+E. t. adastus Oberholser, 1932

 The Great Basin/Northern Rockies subspecies of the willow flycatcher (E. t. adastus) breeds in California east of the Sierra/Cascade axis, from the Oregon border into Modoc County and possibly into northern Inyo County.
 Populations at high elevation just east of the Sierra Nevada crest but south of Modoc County are assumed to be E. t. brewsteri.
 There has been very little study of E. t. adastus in California.
 It was described by Oberholser in 1932.